 Situated on Treaty 4 and Treaty 6 territories, and Homeland of the Métis people, Saskatchewan Polytechnic is committed to the renewal of relationships — miyo wahkohtowin — with our Indigenous communities.

-Looking to celebrate the hard work, dedication and achievements of our Indigenous students, Saskatchewan Polytechnic will be hosting honour ceremonies across the province.
+Honour ceremonies celebrate the hard work, dedication and achievements of our Indigenous students.
 Sask Polytech has been hosting Indigenous honour ceremonies since 1990.

-Each ceremony welcomes all Indigenous students and their families and friends as well as Elders and other members from the student's home communities.
-Those attending will have dinner as well as an opportunity to hear success stories from current students and a performance of an honour song.
+The Sask Polytech Honour Ceremony welcomes all Indigenous students and their families and friends as well as Elders and other members from the student's home communities.

 More than 19 per cent of our student population identifies as Indigenous.
 The Indigenous Student Success Strategy helps remove barriers to success for Indigenous students and enhance their experience by incorporating Indigenous ways of thinking and learning into the everyday culture of Sask Polytech.